ibm-cloud-docs/mas-ms/ssp.md

 The purpose of the Self-Service Portal is to empower our clients to access and execute selected services in both production and non-production environments.
 These pre-selected tasks can be run immediately or scheduled for a future time.

+The Self Service Portal should be used in lieu of submitting a support case.
+Before submitting a case, check to see if your issue can be addressed by using the SSP.
+If a case/ticket is submitted to execute a request that is available on the Self Service Portal, the case will be rejected and closed.
+Customers can open a case if their job fails in the Self Service Portal.
+Be sure to include detail of failed job in the case.
+Please note as more features are added to Self Service Portal, the expectation is that customers will use this functionality in lieu of submitting individual support cases.

 The Self-Service Portal is comprised of two main parts, the Access Management Tool for administering Access Requests, and the Self-Service Automation for submitting Service Requests to run against assets.

 This portal is available to all IBM Maximo Application Suite – Managed Service, IBM Maximo Application Suite – Dedicated and IBM Maximo Application Suite - SaaS Customers.